TeamNCMC/histoquant/docs/main-getting-started.md

     ```bash
     (base) PS C:\Users\myname>
     ```
-    3. Run :
-    ```bash
-    conda config --add channels conda-forge
-    ```
-    Then :
-    ```bash
-    conda config --set channel_priority flexible
-    ```
-    This will make conda download the packages from the "conda-forge" online repository, which is more complete and up-to-date.
-The flag `-c conda-forge` in the subsequent instructions won't be necessary anymore.

 !!! tip
     If Anaconda is already installed and you don't have the rights to uninstall it, you'll have to use it instead.
-You can launch the "Anaconda Prompt (PowerShell)", run `conda init` and follow the same instructions below (and hope it won't break in the foreseeable future).
+You can launch the "Anaconda Prompt (PowerShell)", run `conda init`.
+Open a regular PowerShell window and run `conda config --add channels conda-forge`, so that subsequent installations and environments creation will fetch required dependencies from conda-forge.

 ### Installation
 This section explains how to actually install the `histoquant` package.
 The following commands should be run from a terminal (PowerShell).
-Remember that the `-c conda-forge` bits are not necessary if you did the step 3. above.
+Remember that the `-c conda-forge` bits are not necessary if you installed conda with the miniforge distribution.

 !!! example ""
     1. Create a virtual environment with python 3.12 and some libraries: